-There are around 11000 social workers registered with the Scottish Social Services Council in Scotland.
+There are around 11,000 social workers registered with the Scottish Social Services Council in Scotland.
 Social workers work in local authorities, in hospitals and prisons and for voluntary sector and independent sector providers.
-There are also social workers who work independently as consultants.
+They can also work independently as consultants.
 These pages give you information about the social work profession as well as information about becoming a social worker in Scotland.

 What is social work?

-Social work is a practice-based profession and an academic discipline that promotes social change and development, social cohesion, and the empowerment and liberation of people.
+Social work is a practice-based profession and an academic discipline.
+It promotes social change and development, social cohesion, and the empowerment and liberation of people.
 Principles of social justice, human rights, collective responsibility and respect for diversities are central to social work.
-Underpinned by theories of social work, social sciences, humanities and indigenous knowledges, social work engages people and structures to address life challenges and enhance
+Underpinned by theories of social sciences, humanities and indigenous knowledges, social work engages people and structures to address life challenges and enhance wellbeing.

-You are a qualified social worker is you have one of these recognised social work qualifications:
+You are a qualified social worker if you have one of these recognised social work qualifications: